ProfessorKazarinoff/jupyterhub-engr101/docs/docs/server_setup.md

 ## Connect to the server as the non-root sudo user using PuTTY

-Now that the non-root sudo user is set up and our ssh keys are in ```/home/<user>/.ssh/authorized_keys/```, let's start a new PuTTY session and log into the server as the new user.
+Now that the non-root sudo user is set up and our SSH keys are in ```/home/<user>/.ssh/authorized_keys/```, let's start a new PuTTY session and log into the server as the new user.

 Like before, open PuTTY from the Windows Start menu and add the following settings, but this time the **Auto-login user name** is the name of our new non-root sudo user: